 After much research Antarctic Logistics and Expeditions (ALE), identified Union Glacier as a potential landing site in 2006.
 Two seasons of weather data was gathered and detailed surveys carried out.
 Proving flights were successfully undertaken by the Ilyushin in December 2009 and January 2010 and our first passenger flight from Punta Arenas, Chile to SCGC took place mid-November 2010.
 SCGC is an into-wind runway which allows us to offer a more predictable flight schedule with less likelihood of delays to our programs, as well as enhanced logistic support in Antarctica.
 Patriot Hills remains as our secondary runway in Antarctica.

 The distance between the blue-ice runway and our main camp is approximately 5 ½ miles (9km).
-A Berg Expandable Shelter acts as a passenger terminal and as a shelter in case of inclement weather, for staff working at the runway.
-Specially-adapted 4×4 passenger vans are used to transport guests from the runway to camp.
+A small passenger terminal is located next to the runway.
+It is used by passengers waiting to board the aircraft and as a shelter in case of inclement weather, for staff working at the runway.
+Specially-adapted 4×4 passenger vans and tracked vehicles are used to transport guests from the runway to camp.

 Certification & Environmental Care

 The blue-ice runways operated by Antarctic Logistics and Expeditions have been certified by the Dirección General de Aeronáutica Civil de Chile (DGAC) and are part of the Chilean Airports and Aerodromes System.
 The international codes for these blue-ice runways are SCPZ Runway 24M (Patriot Hills) and SCGC Runway 18M (Union Glacier).

 ALE’s runway facilities are completely self-contained to prevent any spillage or loss onto the blue-ice area of any waste, fuels, oils, grey or black water.
 A double walled fuel tank with integral shut off valves is sited at the runway for fuelling vehicles needed for runway activities.